The short version

 You're pitching for a new mandate against a competing brokerage

 → Both.
 Walking in with a pre-built target list is the strongest pitch move in transactional brokerage.
+The brokers I talk to who use both typically win the mandate over the team that walks in with just a market overview.

 You're tracking market movements in DFW industrial over the last year

 → CoStar.
-Historic sales, leases, rent growth, absorption — CoStar Analytics is built for this.
+Historic sales, leases, rent growth, absorption.
+CoStar Analytics is built for this.

 You're calling on a vacant building to find the owner